aarokorhonen/pino-preview/README.md

 The utility runs on Node.js, and uses websockets to stream log information to a locally running web interface.

-## Installation (WIP)
+## Installation

-Publishing this package is currently work-in-progress.
+Publishing this package in the npmjs.com registry is currently work-in-progress.
 In the meanwhile, you can install the package directly from GitHub.

 ### Using NPM